Becky139/GOT-Quiz/README.md

 - **Header** - Appearing on almost every page for brand recognition.
 - **Navigation Bar** - Appearing on almost every page for a consistently easy and intuitive navigable.
 - **Social Media Icons** - Appearing on almost every page, the icons are appropriate representations of the Social Media platforms.
+- **Back To Top Scroll** - Apearing on the Intro page and the Quiz when on smaller screens it allows the user to get back to the top of the page with one click.
 - **Contact Form** - A contact form is used in the Contact Page, to provide a point of contact for the user.
 - **[Intro Page](index.html)** - Provides a summary of the TV series game of Thrones and a little quiz introdution.
 - **[Quiz Page](quiz.html)** - This page has the Quiz game on it and provides the user with a score at the end.